Bogdan-Fai/Business_Analytics01/README.md

 The management of a chain of barbershops decided to implement an online booking system.
 The main objective is to develop the business by expanding the customer base through the possibility of online registration, as well as to reduce employee labour costs and manual labour by automatically informing customers through communication channels.

 Both registered and unregistered visitors can book an appointment on the website.
 When making an appointment, they can select the type of service: hairdressing or cosmetology, as well as the service itself, the master and the time from the available intervals.
-The system should provide automatic sending of reminders to clients through the communication channel chosen by the client (Telegram, WhatsApp, VK, sms) according to the schedule set by the manager.
+The system should provide automatic sending of reminders to clients through the communication channel chosen by the client (Telegram, WhatsApp, VK, SMS) according to the schedule set by the manager.
 After receiving a service, the system offers the client to evaluate the service and write suggestions on how to improve the work.

 The schedule of masters and the services provided by each master should be entered by the manager, who may be more than one person.
 This person is also responsible for keeping the schedule up to date and adjusting it if necessary, communicating with customers manually, marking the service, charging and accepting payment, sending the payment data to the accounting department.
 The manager can also receive reports on completed services and view customer feedback.

 Moreover, the system must ensure that the sanitization of the premises of each barbershop is recorded, as required by the Sanitary and Epidemiological Inspectorate.
 The sanitization schedule is set by the manager, who also marks the completion after sanitization by the technician.

-Every master has the possibility to see the schedule and the date of his services, as well as the clients' reviews.
+Each master has the possibility to see the schedule and the date of his services, as well as the clients' reviews.

 ### Task 2.
 Delivery of Orders <div id="42"></div>